Peter Marshall (British broadcaster)

-Peter Marshall (born 11 April 1945 in Derry, Northern Ireland) is a British broadcaster.
+Peter Marshall (born 11 April 1945) is a British television and radio presenter.
+He is best known as the co-host of the Miss United Kingdom and Miss World pageants.

+Early life and education

 He was educated at St. Columb's College in Derry.

 Broadcasting career

 Television

-He became an announcer at Ulster Television, in 1967, and moved to Anglia Television in 1970.
+Marshall became an announcer at Ulster Television, in 1967, and moved to Anglia Television in 1970.
 After a brief spell at Southern Television, he became well known as an in-vision announcer for Thames Television from 1976, also announcing during this period for ATV and HTV West, and presenting a weekend show on BBC Radio 2.
 He remained a Thames announcer until the company ceased broadcasting as an ITV contractor, announcing on its final day (31 December 1992) although by then he was not seen in vision.

 For a long period in the 1970s and 1980s he co-hosted the Miss United Kingdom beauty pageant with Judith Chalmers, and the Miss World beauty pageant (alongside Alexandra Bastedo on one occasion).
 He also contributed to the Thames Television travel show Wish You Were Here...? (also fronted by Chalmers). he was Arts Editor for HTV Wales and presented News & consumer shows.
 In 1989, he also hosted the first UK revival of Sale of the Century, on the fledgling Sky TV satellite network.
 As well as hosting the Sale of the Century revival, Marshall had also worked in 1971 as the announcer on the original version of the show (hosted by Nicholas Parsons) before being replaced in season two by John Benson.

 In 1994, he was behind the cameras (once again working for Thames) when he produced the first series of Infatuation UK, starring American emcee Bob Eubanks, for UK satellite station Living TV.